Exercise Science Concentration

 The Exercise Science Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) through the Commission on the Accreditation of the Exercise Sciences (CoAES).
 Upon successful completion of the program the student will have met the academic requirements necessary to sit for an examination for a nationally recognized certification in exercise and sport science.

 Exercise Science Concentration Entrance (Acceptance) Requirements

-All students in the Department of Movement Science, Sport and Leisure Studies may apply to the Exercise Science Program (ESP).
+All students in the Department of Sports Medicine and Human Performance may apply to the Exercise Science Program (ESP).
 Students will graduate with a Bachelor of Science degree in Movement Science with a concentration in Exercise Science.
-Only students formally accepted into the Exercise Science Program may gain a complete clinical experience in the Exercise Science setting by completing the Internship in Exercise Science Capstone course.
-The number of students accepted each semester will vary in accordance with retention and graduation rates.
-There is a minimum 4-semester commitment, and, therefore, students are encouraged to apply during their second semester sophomore year.
-Admission to the program is competitive, and based on the following criteria.
+The number of students accepted will vary in accordance with retention and graduation rates.
+The ESP is minimum 4-semester commitment, and, therefore, students are encouraged to apply during the end of first semester of their second year.

 Admissions Minimal Requirements